hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 Host keys
 +++++++++

-The first time you log in to the Hortense login nodes, you will need to confirm the correctness of the host key, to ensure you are connecting to the correct system.
+The first time you log in to the Hortense login nodes, a fingerprint of the host key will be shown.
+Before confirming the connection, verify the correctness of the host key, to ensure you are connecting to the correct system.

 **Please verify that the fingerprint of the host key is *one* of the following**:

-* ECDSA format:
+* for ECDSA host key:

   * ``90:c7:d5:29:b3:c8:8c:fc:d4:c6:d7:14:68:bc:0a:7b`` (MD5)
   * ``1Q6syHAJnrybhPJPX87gmLKsKRUVDZAy+5N96RbELBg`` (SHA256)

-* ED25519 format:
+* for ED25519 host key:

   * ``d0:8e:19:5a:bb:dc:32:45:53:82:ed:ae:10:07:83:72`` (MD5)
   * ``IPfUtYyl12Vr+1QEb53uoNq4DzaIPUGipWunNjwVpwI`` (SHA256)

-* RSA format:
+* for RSA host key:

   * ``53:48:19:2b:bf:e2:a3:e7:45:a9:cd:fe:83:c3:98:a1`` (MD5)
   * ``B8R1oVM02ikstqnwBAvvM0CH7cZxvwWuek/BroqNoxI`` (SHA256)